Skip to content

 });

-For more complex transforms, or anything with dependencies, implement your provider's transform interface as a class - IWallabyEfTransform<T> (EF Core) or IWallabyMartenTransform<T> (Marten) - and register it with UsingTransform<TEntity, TTransform>(); the class is resolved from the container.
+For more complex transforms, or anything with dependencies, implement your provider's transform interface as a class - IWallabyEfTransform<T> (EF Core) or IWallabyMartenTransform<T> (Marten) - and register it with UsingTransform<TEntity, TTransform>().
+This class is registered & resolved from the container.

 Mapping classes

-Inline mappings grow the AddWallaby callback by a block per entity per sink and can make your Program.cs unwieldy.
+Inline mappings grow the AddWallaby callback and can make your Program.cs unwieldy.
 Move each mapping into a class implementing IWallabyEntityMapping<TEntity>.
-This is also convient if you want to store your mappings alongside the transform it wires up:
+This is also convenient if you want to store your mappings alongside the transform it wires up:

 csharp